Aftershocks

 But it's goddamn hard to stay calm when everyone around is wearing masks to protect from radioactive pollen getting in their lungs, even if the risk is negligable.

-Since the nuclear plants were providing a generous serving of energy to most of north and western japan, we suddenly have a loss of power.
-Blackouts are scheduled, and to accomodate them, trains are running less frequently.
 We turn on the news, and we see reports of thousands(!) of bodies washing ashore about 200 miles north of here.
 I went to the office on monday, and half of the lights are off to save electricity, a weird hushed silence as we all check online for the news and talk about our twilight-zone weekends.

 We were dismissed early on Tuesday, told to go home and stock up in case we can't leave the house because of power plant troubles.